 Chickenpox usually runs its course in 5 to 10 days.
 But if you have the itchy rash caused by the virus, that can feel like a very long time.
 Fortunately, there are things you can do at home to ease your symptoms while your body heals itself.

-Use Acetaminophen (Tylenol) for Pain
+Use Acetaminophen (Tylenol) for Pain and Fever

 If you or your child has a high fever or achiness caused by chickenpox, reach for the Tylenol.
 It can even help relieve pain associated with sores that develop on your skin or in your mouth.
 It’s safe for most people, including pregnant women and children over 2 months old.